 I think this is kind of profound, potentially revolutionary for the developer experience.
 The production side benefits of cloud are obvious, but the same applies to development time.
 As powerful as it is that you can run a replica of things on a local machine, having more production like tools available in dev time (in Kubernetes, often namespaces are cheap, even new clusters are relatively cheap) will just accelerate development (and save you pocket money).

 “So ideally I'd like to be able to edit code on my laptop and have Jenkins X automatically redeploy the app to a Preview namespace for me ASAP - while in parallel running all the tests to check I've not broken anything.
 Let's reuse the cloud to make developers faster at all stages of development.
-I love that PRs generate Preview environments and continuous delivery pipelines releasing after merging to master.
+I love that PRs generate Preview environments and continuous delivery pipelines releasing after merging to controller.
 But I think we could do better to reuse the same technology, containers, platform, images + pipelines for development too - not just from 'create PR' onwards."

 "e.g. I'd like to move us more away from running stuff on our laptops that’s never the same as the Docker images we use for continuous integration/continuous delivery - towards reusing the exact same Docker images, build pods, tool versions, operating system, disk, network, platform at all stages of development.
 This would reduce lots of waste when we think there are issues - but really it’s just the operating system / local install / tool versions on our laptops, rather than the one we're gonna run production on.”

 To me this is the profound shift.
 It happened for servers and ops some time ago, so why not the development side of things?
 It’s time to move things off our desktops or laptops.
 It also means, phew, you don’t have to install Kubernetes!